telerik/teststudio-docs/docs/advanced-topics/build-server/azdo/azdo-pipelines-and-test-studio-tests.md

 You can integrate the Test Studio automated tests execution in both classic and YAML type of pipelines in AzDO.
 Find reference for the different options and choose the one which suits your project needs:

-- Configure classic pipeline to execute tests on self hosted machine
+- <a href="/advanced-topics/build-server/azdo/self-hosted-agent-classic-pipeline" target="_blank">Configure classic pipeline to execute tests on self hosted machine</a>
-- Configure classic pipeline to execute tests on Microsoft hosted machine
+- <a href="/advanced-topics/build-server/azdo/ms-hosted-agent-classic-pipeline" target="_blank">Configure classic pipeline to execute tests on Microsoft hosted machine</a>
-- Configure YAML pipeline to execute tests on self hosted machine
+- <a href="/advanced-topics/build-server/azdo/self-hosted-agent-yml-pipeline" target="_blank">Configure YAML pipeline to execute tests on self hosted machine</a>
-- Configure YAML pipeline to execute tests on Microsoft hosted machine
+- <a href="/advanced-topics/build-server/azdo/ms-hosted-agent-yml-pipeline" target="_blank">Configure YAML pipeline to execute tests on Microsoft hosted machine</a>

 [2]: /img/advanced-topics/build-server/azure-devops/fig2.png
 [3]: /img/advanced-topics/build-server/azure-devops/fig3.png